-The interest earning assets in this fund, which amounted to \$41,047 and \$38,978 as of December 31, 2019 and 2018, respectively, are to be used solely and exclusively to pay catastrophe losses covered under policies written in Puerto Rico.
+The interest-earning assets in this fund, which amounted to \$43,124 and \$41,047 as of December 31, 2020 and 2019, respectively, are to be used solely and exclusively to pay catastrophe losses covered under policies written in Puerto Rico.

 TSP is required to contribute to the trust fund, if needed or necessary, on or before January 31 of the following year.
 Contributions are determined by a rate determined or established by the Commissioner of Insurance for the catastrophe policies written in that year.
-No contribution was required for 2019 and 2018 since the level of the catastrophe reserve exceeds 8% of the catastrophe exposure.
+No contribution was required for 2020 and 2019 since the level of the catastrophe reserve exceeded 8% of the catastrophe exposure.